There are no enemy ships in the Black and Azov Seas - Navy | УНН

 It is noted that there are 3 enemy ships in the Mediterranean Sea, 1 of which is a carrier of Kalibr cruise missiles with a total salvo of up to 8 missiles.

-During the day, in the interests of the Russian Federation, the Kerch Strait was crossed by: to the Black Sea - 13 ships, 7 of which continued to move in the direction of the Bosphorus; to the Sea of Azov - 6 ships, 3 of which were moving from the Bosphorus
+During the day, in the interests of the Russian Federation, the Kerch Strait was crossed: to the Black Sea - 4 ships, 2 of them continued to move in the direction of the Bosporus Strait; to the Sea of Azov - 7 ships, 3 of them moved from the Bosporus Strait

-The Navy of the Armed Forces of Ukraine emphasizes that the aggressor country continues to ignore international maritime norms, in particular, the requirements of the SOLAS Convention of 1974, by disabling automatic identification systems on ships.
+The Ukrainian Navy emphasizes that the aggressor country continues to ignore international maritime norms, in particular the requirements of the SOLAS Convention of 1974, by turning off automatic identification systems on ships.
 This creates a threat to the safety of navigation and violates the principles of open navigation.